 To me, chocolate and cherries are an irresistible combination.
-So I was delighted when Sugar and Crumbs sent me a pack of their new Black Forest flavoured icing sugar (click here to see my previous post on their chocolate milkshake icing sugar.)
+So I was delighted when Sugar and Crumbs sent me a pack of their new Black Forest flavoured icing sugar.

 I had thought about doing black forest cupcakes, but I wanted to make something a little different.
 Then I toyed with the idea of making a chocolate cherry mousse torte but I fell short on a few ingredients.
 But that will definitely be happening in the near future so watch this space….

 After much deliberation I decided on a black forest inspired shortbread – I added a few dried cherries and a little cocoa powder for a deeper chocolate hit.